Mozdok

-Mozdok (Моздо́к; Мæздæг, Mæzdæg) is a town and the administrative center of Mozdoksky District in North Ossetia–Alania, Russia, located on the left shore of the Terek River, 92 km north of the republic's capital Vladikavkaz.
+Mozdok (Моздо́к; Мæздæг; Мэздэгу) is a town and the administrative center of Mozdoksky District in North Ossetia–Alania, Russia, located on the left shore of the Terek River, 92 km north of the republic's capital Vladikavkaz.
 As of the 2010 Census, its population was 38,768.

 Etymology

 The town's name comes from мэз дэгу (mez degu), a Kabardian word meaning "the deaf forest".

 History

-During the reign of Catherine II the Russian army started entering Circassian soil and Russia started building forts in an attempt to quickly annex Circassia.
-In 1763, Russian forces occupied the village of Mezdeug in Eastern Circassia, and established Mozdok as a Russian fort, settling the families of the Volga Cossacks in stanitsas around it.
-Thus, the Russo-Circassian War began.
+It was established in 1763 as a Russian fort at the site of a Kabardian village founded four years earlier, settling the families of the Volga Cossacks in stanitsas around it.

 In 1764, one of the first Ossetian schools was opened in Mozdok.

 In 1764, the Kabardian leaders' request to the Russian government that the fortress be destroyed went unanswered.
 In the years that followed, the Kabardians tried to besiege the town, but they were eventually compelled to retreat.
 The earliest data on the population of Mozdok dates back to 1764, when it was predominantly inhabited by Christianized Ossetians and Kabardians.
 With the foundation of Mozdok, Russian authorities encouraged Ossetians, Georgians, Armenians, Spiritual Christians and other Christians to populate the town.
 It soon emerged as a key Russian military outpost linked to Kizlyar with a fortified line as well as the center of local trade, ethnic diversity, and Russian-Caucasian interchange.
 In 1789, 55.6% of its population was Armenian and Georgian.
 Ossetian settlement particularly increased in the 1820s when the Russian commander Yermolov began removing Kabardians from the area of the Georgian Military Road and settling Ossetians there.

 Moving south from Mozdok, Russia established contact with eastern Georgia through the Darial Gorge.
 Mozdok remained the northern terminal of the Georgian Military Road leading to Tbilisi until being succeeded by Vladikavkaz, founded in 1784 midway between Mozdok and the Darial Pass.
 During the Russian Empire, the town was the administrative capital of the Mozdoksky Otdel of the Terek Oblast.
 In the beginning of the 19th century, some Muslim Ossetian families from Digoria settled in Mozdok establishing a Muslim Digor community there which still exists today.

 The Brothers Dubinin created the world's first oil refining apparatus in Mozdok in 1823.

 On August 23, 1942, it was conquered by German troops during Case Blue.
 It was recaptured by the Red Army on January 3, 1943.

 In June 2003, a suicide bomber struck a bus full of Russian air force personnel with their car.
 On August 1, 2003, a military hospital in the city was targeted by a suicide bomber driving a large truck bomb.
 The building was substantially damaged and over fifty people were killed in the blast.
 These attacks are just two of a string of attacks on Russian facilities in Mozdok since the start of the Second Chechen War.